 |Employee annual income||Employer Superannuation Contribution Tax rate (ESCT)|

 |$84,001 – 216,000||33%|

-So while you and your employer’s contributions are not taxed under KiwiSaver.
+You and your employer’s contributions are not taxed under KiwiSaver.
 That is, they won’t be factored in when your provider is calculating your tax at the end of the financial year, they are taxed prior to arriving in your KiwiSaver account.

-Do note, that you and your employer can agree to include any employer contributions as part of your salary (as opposed to in addition to).
+Do note that you and your employer can agree to include any employer contributions as part of your salary (as opposed to in addition to).
 In this case, those contributions would be taxed under PAYE, along with the rest of your income.
 Because the income brackets for PAYE are lower, you could find that under this method, you are paying a higher tax rate on your employer’s KiwiSaver contributions.